Thursday, September 27, 2007

 In one memorable sequence from the film, the main hero Robert and his colleague Elton are stuck in a long traffic jam.
 Robert is bored from waiting, so he gets out of the car and climbs up a truck carrying a piano.
 He sits and starts playing it, creating harmony with music in a chaotic scene full of loud car horns.
-It's a great moment, not only because it shows how poetry can be created out of small interventions of unusual touch, but also because of the following event: the truck starts driving and rides away in a different direction than Robert was intending, and yet he doesn't care.
-That little event alone stands as the defining moment of the film, because it wraps up the theme in a nutshell: Robert is an outsider nobody can understand, not even himself.
+It's a great moment, not only because it shows how poetry can be created out of small interventions of unusual touches, but also because of the following event: the truck starts driving and rides away in a different direction than Robert was intending, and yet he doesn't care.
+That little event alone stands as the defining moment of the film, because it wraps up the theme in a nutshell: Robert is an outsider nobody can understand, not even he himself.
 He is annoyed by everyone and everything in his life: he is with Rayette but can't stand her; he is friends with Elton but is increasingly annoyed by him; he estranged himself from his family years ago and works a hard physical labour even though he is a talented piano prodigy.
 He is lost as to what he himself wants in life.
 When the truck drives away with him in different direction, he really doesn't care anyway because he would have loved it if he would just get away from everything and start something new to finally find somewhere where he belongs.